The Wreck of the Zephyr: Plot

-Find Fritz
+Fritz

-As in all Van Allsburg's stories, Fritz the Dog is hidden in this book.
+As in all of Van Allsburg's stories, Fritz the Dog is hidden in this book.
 He can be found on page nine, standing near the fisherman as he warns the boy against taking the boat out into the rough storm.

 Film adaptation

 As of 2020, Paramount had purchased the film rights but due to the COVID-19 pandemic the production has been delayed.